lacanoid/datalink/docs/integrity.md

     (1 row)

 Full referential integrity is meant to be supported by [pg_datalinker](pg_datalinker.md), a separate process coupled with postgres to perform file operations on datalinks.
-Setting READ_ACCESS or WRITE_ACCESS to something other than FS will require that it runs for this to work.
 Postgres server process by itself does not have high enough privileges to change file permissions nor does extension perform any file changes by itself.

-It is all done by the datalinker process.
+Together with datalinker, further control of [access](access.md) control and [recovery](recovery.md) is possible.

 [Datalink manual](README.md)